dotnet/AspNetCore.Docs/aspnetcore/getting-started.md

 ms.prod: asp.net-core
 uid: getting-started
 ---
-# Getting Started with ASP.NET Core
+# Getting Started with ASP.NET Core 2.0

 > [!NOTE]
 > These instructions are for ASP.NET Core 2.0 Preview.
-Looking to get started with 1.1?
+The Preview release is not recommended for installation on a production machine.
+Looking to get started with the latest stable release?
 See [the 1.1 version of this tutorial](xref:getting-started-1.1).

 1. Install [.NET Core 2.0 Preview](https://microsoft.com/net/core/preview).